cristiansimion/PHP-MIME-Mail-Parser/README.md

 https://code.google.com/p/php-mime-mail-parser/#Example_Usage

-Coming soon
+Example files
 ===========

-Examples will be transfered to files on this repo soon.
+Examples can be found in the /examples folder on this repo.